eshsrobotics/vex/2018/docs/2018-10-20-planning-document.md

       make this happen; remember that the arm still needs to reach the ground.
         * Possibly use smaller sprockets?
+    * VEX Turning Point rule *SG4* and *SG5* both stipulate that robots may not _hoard_ (that is, deny enemy access) to more than two balls and one cap at a time.
+However, gathering without intent to actively deny is allowed.
 * Re-reverse the barrel to donate stolen balls to our teammates.

 Claw